RoboCook-Capstone-Project/mobdev/README.md

 # Robocook.

 ## Task Razif:
-- Welcome page
+- Welcome
-- Registration page
+- Registration
-- Login page (and logout feature)
+- Login and Logout
-- For you page
+- For You Page
-- Detail recipe page
+- Detail Recipe
-- Favorite recipe page and add to favorite feature
+- Favorite Recipe and Add to Favorite

 ## Task Ophi
 - Add Recipe